yast/yast.github.io/_posts/2022-12-02-d-installer-needs-you.md

 Manager](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux))) and/or full-disk
 encryption.
 The exact type of encryption depends on the operating system being installed.
-For the prototype of ALP ContainerHost, D-Installer will use LUKS2 adjusting some settings to ensure everything works with the provided version of Grub.
+For the prototype of ALP ContainerHost, D-Installer will use LUKS2 adjusting some settings to ensure everything works with the provided version of GRUB.
 The usage of LUKS2 opens the door for future possibilities, like unlocking the encrypted devices on boot using the system's TPM ([Trusted Platform Module](https://en.wikipedia.org/wiki/Trusted_Platform_Module)) instead of entering a passphrase.